virakkhun/flatjson.nvim/README.md

 ## Usage

-- Use `:FlatJson` to flat the json and print on the window
+- Use `:FlatJSON` to flat the json and print on the window
 - Use `q` to quit the window

 ## Installation